-Miriam Monaghan (née Nerval) is the first recorder player to be profiled in BBC Music Magazine’s Rising Star: Great Artists of Tomorrow feature, and was asked by Classic FM to give a recorder lesson to former Top Gear presenter, James May.
-She studied to postgraduate level at the Guildhall School of Music and Drama, and was awarded the Concert Recital Diploma for outstanding performance twice, once upon each graduation.
-After studying, she was invited back to the Guildhall to speak as a panelist for their employability conference and more recently, as an examiner.
+Miriam studied to postgraduate level at the Guildhall School of Music and Drama, and was awarded the Concert Recital Diploma for outstanding performance twice, once upon each graduation.
+After graduating, she was invited back to the Guildhall to speak as a panelist for their employability conference and more recently, as an examiner.

 Miriam also works regularly with Eboracum Baroque.
-Most recently the group’s project ‘The Story Orchestra' has received national attention, winning a place on Cambridgeshire Music Live 2019.
-The Story Orchestra will continue to tour into 2020, with upcoming performances including the Edinburgh International Festival.
-Miriam additionally featured as a soloist on the ensemble’s latest CD, Sounds of Suffolk, released in November 2018.
+Most recently the group’s project ‘The Story Orchestra' has received national attention, enjoying residencies at Cambridgeshire Music Live, Edinburgh Literary Festival and the National Centre for Early Music.
+Miriam additionally featured as a soloist on the ensemble’s CD, Sounds of Suffolk.